The 7 Biggest Lies You’ve Been Told About Penny Stock Trading

 I don’t know about you, but I don’t want to wait that long!

-I want to live the millionaire lifestyle now – not in 40-50 years, when I’m more likely to be stuck in a hospital getting my hips replaced than traveling the world and enjoying life…and I LOVE my trips like these:
+I want to live the millionaire lifestyle now – not in 40-50 years, when I’m more likely to be stuck in a hospital getting my hips replaced than traveling the world and enjoying life…and I LOVE my trips like this:

 When you’re starting with a smaller account, you need bigger wins if you want your portfolio to grow quickly.
 They don’t have to be huge (my average profit per trade is just $2,000), but they do have to be bigger than what you’ll earn with your average mutual fund or ETF.